algoprog/Faspect/README.md

 }
 ```

 or use the classes from the *models* folder in your project.
+For evaluation of your own models, please use the metric implementations in `evaluation.py`.

 # Citation